Warning: you might learn the most strange yet most awesome way to perceive our life.

 To understand the gist of the quantum view of matter, we have to go back to the 19th century's predominant model of matter.
 Scientists at the time believed -like the Greek atomists- that matter is composed of indivisible, solid atoms, until Rutherford proved otherwise.

-The British physicist Ernest Rutherford (1871-1937) demonstrated experimentally that the atom is not solid as previously assumed, but that it has an internal structure consisting of a small, dense nucleus about which electrons circle in orbits.
+that it has an internal structure consisting of a small, dense nucleus

 Niels Bohr (1885-1962) refined Rutherford's model by introducing different orbits in which electrons spin around the nucleus.
 This model is still used in chemistry.
 Elements are distinguished by their "atomic number", which specifies the number of protons in the nucleus of the atom.
 Electrons are held in their orbits through the electrical attraction between the positive nucleus and the negative electron.
 Bohr argued that each electron has a certain fixed amount of energy, which corresponds to its fixed orbit.
 Therefore, when an electron absorbs energy, it jumps to the next higher orbit rather than moving continuously between orbits.
 The characteristic of electrons having fixed energy quantities (quanta) is also known as the quantum theory of the atom.